allanchua101/sana/doc-website/lambda/lambda-count.md

-# `lambda-count`
+# `sana lambda-count`

-`lambda-count` command is used to get the total number of Lambda functions.
+is used to get the total number of Lambda functions.

 ```sh
 $ sana lambda-count